RohanG233/CoNotes---Collaborative-AI-Powered-Notes/README.md

-# PrepFlow
+# CoNotes

-PrepFlow is a full-stack interview preparation app for writing notes, organizing study material, collaborating in real time, and generating AI-assisted study outputs from note content.
+CoNotes is a full-stack interview preparation app for writing notes, organizing study material, collaborating in real time, and generating AI-assisted study outputs from note content.

 The app is built with a React + Vite frontend and a TypeScript microservice backend.
 It demonstrates cookie-based authentication, API gateway, MongoDB-backed notes, Socket.IO collaboration, and AI integration through OpenRouter.